oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 OAuth 2.0 for Browser-Based Apps addresses the similarities between implementing OAuth for native apps and browser-based apps, and includes additional considerations when apps are running in a browser.
-This is primarily focused on OAuth, except where OpenID Connect provides additional considerations.
+This document is primarily focused on OAuth, except where OpenID Connect provides additional considerations.

 Many of these recommendations are derived from the OAuth 2.0 Security Best Current Practice
 {{oauth-security-topics}} and browser-based apps are expected to follow those recommendations as well.
-This draft expands on and further restricts various recommendations in {{oauth-security-topics}}.
+This document expands on and further restricts various recommendations in {{oauth-security-topics}}.

 Notational Conventions